vinitshah24/Kafka-Twitter-Streaming/README.md

 # Kafka Twitter Streaming App

-* Kafka Producer to stream the live tweets and feeding it into the Kafka cluster.
+* Kafka Producer to stream the live tweets and feed it into the Kafka cluster.
-* Kafka Consumer to consume the data and feed it into the ElasticSearch database.
+* Kafka Consumer to consume the data from Kafka and store it into the ElasticSearch database.

 ## Instructions